thosgood/thosgood.github.io/_posts/2019-07-29-graded-homotopy-structures.md

 comments: true
 ---

 As I mentioned in [the previous post]({{ site.baseurl }}{% post_url 2019-07-26-twisting-cochains-and-twisted-complexes %}), I recently saw a talk by [Rachel Hardeman](http://math.ucalgary.ca/math_unitis/profiles/1-7046986) on the A-homotopy theory of graphs, and it really intrigued me.
-In particular, it seemed to me that there was some nice structure that could be abstractified: that of a ``graded homotopy structure'', as I've been calling it in my head.
+In particular, it seemed to me that there was some nice structure that could be abstractified: that of a "graded homotopy structure", as I've been calling it in my head.
 Rather than trying to type out everything in [`#math.CT:matrix.org`](https://www.matrix.to/#/#math.CT:matrix.org), I've decided to post it here, in the hope that I might be able to get some answers.

 <!--more-->